-My friends and family tease me about my passion for learning and sharing information about NYC parking ticket laws, fines, rules and regulations.
-Hey, what’s wrong with reading each and every one of the 95 active NYC parking ticket codes and fines, and rules and regulations over and over and over again?
+My friends and family tease me about my passion for learning and sharing information about NYC parking ticket codes, fines, laws, and rules.
+Hey, what’s wrong with reading each and every one of the 95 active NYC parking ticket codes and fines, and rules over and over and over?
 (Well, maybe my family has a point).

 I’m going to write some posts reminding our NYC driving community about some of the myriad, and far too many parking violation codes, and share some of my leisure-time fun.